aluxian/Messenger-for-Desktop/README.md

 ### RPM-based Linux

-1. Download [whatsie-x.x.x-arch.rpm][LR]
+1. Download [whatsie-x.x.x-linux-arch.rpm][LR]
-2. Double click and install, or run `rpm -ivh whatsie-x.x.x-arch.rpm`
+2. Double click and install, or run `rpm -ivh whatsie-x.x.x-linux-arch.rpm`

 The app will NOT update automatically, but you can still check for updates.